honestree/HEOS/README.md

 ## Engineering infrastructure

 This project would use
-* Python act as a interact frontend
 * C++ to perform math calculate
-* OpenGL to draw the model.
+* OpenGL to render the model.

+## TODO

+* Better UI
+* Option to render all magnetic quantum number at same time

 ## Schedule